kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

     It is required to add the [Mockito](https://site.mockito.org/) library as a `build.gradle` dependency:
     ```groovy
-    testImplementation "org.mockito:mockito-core:5.18.0"
+    testImplementation "org.mockito:mockito-core:5.23.0"
     ```

+    Kora is compiled for `Java 25`, so the mocking library must bring a `Byte Buddy` version that understands `Java 25` class files.
+    An outdated `mockito-core` fails at runtime with `IllegalArgumentException: Java 25 (69) is not supported by the current version of Byte Buddy`.

     **Important**, it is assumed that `MockitoExtension` will not be used and will be disabled, you can't combine it together with `@KoraAppTest`.

     [@Mock](https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mock.html) and [@Spy](https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Spy.html) annotations and all parameters of these annotations are supported.
     It is recommended to read more about how these annotations work in the [official Mockito library documentation](https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mockito.html).

     The [@Mock](https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mock.html) annotation allows you to make a class stub of a annotated component and control the behavior of its methods with `Mockito` or the methods will return default values: `void`, default values for primitives, empty collections and `null` for all other objects.

     The stub component will be injected as a dependency into the arguments and/or fields of the test class and into all components that required it as a dependency.
     All dependent components that are not required anywhere else within the test will be excluded as unnecessary.